-In this paper data from a school survey in India is used to ask if there is evidence for the payment of performance related pay and whether such pay structures do impact on student achievement.
-It is shown that - after controlling for student ability, parental background and the resources available - private schools get significantly better academic results by relating pay to achievement; government schools do not.
-We discuss possible interpretations of this result.
+In this paper data from a school survey in India is used to ask whether there is evidence for the payment of performance related pay and whether such pay structures do impact on student achievement.
+It is shown that-after controlling for student ability, parental background and the resources available-private schools get significantly better academic results by relating pay to achievement; government schools do not.
+We discuss possible interpretations of this result. © 2006 Elsevier Ltd. All rights reserved.